 Types of Schools in the UK

-Teach In are proud to say that we work with over 5000 infants, primary, SEN and secondary schools in the UK.
+Teach In are proud to say that we work with well over 5,000 early years, primary, SEN and secondary schools in the UK.
+We maintain strong partnerships with whole London boroughs and Counties across England, where we manage all their school vacancies year round.

 Every school is different, and we pride ourselves on offering bespoke opportunities to our local and international teachers.
-We work exclusively with different counties and boroughs of London, so our teachers can interview with a UK Principal in Australia, and be matched to the right role!
+We work exclusively with different counties and boroughs of London, so our teachers can interview with a UK Principal in Australia or New Zealand and be matched to the right role!

 Our consultants have worked hard to develop strong and lasting relationships with each and every school, making Teach In one of the agencies of choice in the UK.
 Consultants visit the schools in their local area regularly to get to know them really well.
 This helps them understand what it’s like to teach at each individual school, and whether it’s a school you will love!